`npm create` is an alias for `npm init`

 , the functions will be accessible through netlify dev server. e.g. at http://localhost:8888/.netlify/functions/{function-name}

-Go through the guide (mainly on traditional serverless functions): https://www.netlify.com/blog/intro-to-serverless-functions/
+.
+Go through the guide: https://www.netlify.com/blog/intro-to-serverless-functions/

-// netlify/functions/hello-world.js
+// .netlify/functions/hello-world.js

 export const handler = async () => {